Getting Started with Airbyte Cloud

 To set up a connection:

-On the Airbyte Cloud dashboard, click Connections in the left navigation bar.
+On the Airbyte Cloud dashboard, click Connections and then click + New connection.

 To use an existing source, select your desired source from the Source dropdown.
 Click Use existing source.

-To set up a new source, enter a name for the new source and select the source from the Source type dropdown.
+To set up a new source, select the source you want to set up from the Source type dropdown.
 The fields relevant to your source are displayed.
-Click Setup Guide for help with filling in the fields for your selected source.
+The Setup Guide provides information to help you fill out the fields for your selected source.
 Click Set up source.

 Select a destination: